 One time, I was taken into an office and scolded by the lead Managing Director for trading too much.
 I had whipped around about $12 million worth of trading volume in a month!
 This incident finally made me realize that trading too much was a career-limiting move.

 The more I focused on asset allocation, the easier it was to manage my own money.
 For me, spending money hiring a financial advisor felt like a waste of money because I worked in finance, got my MBA, and was an investing enthusiast.
+DIY investing is easier and cheaper than ever.
+The key is to maintain your discipline.

 Traits Required To Be A DIY Investor